CaAlden/film/content/reviews/the-french-dispatch.md

 ### The Dinner Party Kidnapping

 I felt the storyline where the author recounts the dinner party kidnapping was honestly the weakest part of the film.
-For me it's a combination of not really liking that cartoon style (and this is partially why I haven't made it through Isle of Dogs yet dispite that on the surface seeming like a perfect fit for me.)
+For me it's a combination of not really liking that cartoon style (and this is partially why I haven't made it through Isle of Dogs yet despite that on the surface seeming like a perfect fit for me.)
 The other issue I have with it was pointed out in a review I read, which I will paraphrase as being too many layers deep.

 The story is told in the setting of a section of the magazine, but in retrospective as spoken by the author on the set of a talk show.
 Then we have the actual story which has aspects of live action and cartoon.
 The cartoon scenes feel nested within the live action for a total depth 4 levels removed from the viewer.
 It just makes things a little difficult to follow.
 That style of storytelling can work: I loved _If on a Winter's Night a Traveler_ by _Italio Calvino_ which relies heavily on this nesting of view points, but the first chapter of that book is incredibly jarring as you get accustomed to the style.

 I think because this section stands alone and is tonally different from the rest of the movie, you don't have time to get over that jarring feeling to orient yourself.
-I think as a stand alone short it might work, and it's just it's presence in this larger narrative that makes it feel especially awkard tonally.
+I think as a stand alone short it might work, and it's just it's presence in this larger narrative that makes it feel especially awkward tonally.
 For me, this discordance is the main reason I feel this movie is more of a 4/5 than a perfect 5/7.